msteiu/RainRunGame/README.md

 # Rain Run

-Simple Java game allowing user to control a character using keyboard input, where the user must make quick decisions to navigate a terrain.
+Game allowing user to control a character using keyboard input, where the user must make quick decisions to navigate a terrain.

 To run:
 1. Download this repository.